jvilk/merge-source-maps/README.md

 ### Source Files

-The source files for this task can be any combination of the following:

-* JavaScript source referring to an external source map.
+The source files for this task should be a JavaScript source file that contains or references an external source map.
-* JavaScript source with an embedded source map.
-* A source map.

-Regardless of which type, each source file must be from the *final* step in the compilation process.
+The source file should be from the *final* step in the compilation process.
 `grunt-merge-source-maps` will follow the chain of source maps to the beginning.

 For example, let's say that you compiled `foo.ts` to `foo.js`, and minified it to `foo.min.js`.
-If you want to combine `foo.js.map` and `foo.min.js.map`, you should specify either `foo.min.js.map` or `foo.min.js`.
+If you want to combine `foo.js.map` and `foo.min.js.map`, you should specify `foo.min.js`.

 ### Destination File

+By default, `merge-source-maps` will overwrite the source map from the final compilation phase.
+If you switch from an inlined source map to an external source map, it will write to `[filename].map` instead.

-The corresponding destination file *must* be the source map file name that you desire.
+If specified, the corresponding destination file *must* be the source map file name that you desire.
-However, if you specified `inlineSourceMap`, then the destination *must* be the JavaScript file that you wish to inline the source map into.
+However, if you specified `inlineSourceMap`, then `merge-source-maps` will ignore the destination file and modify the final generated file instead.

-If you do not specify a destination, `merge-source-maps` will default to `[source file].map` or `[source file]`, depending on your configuration.

 ### Options